 • Completed a total of 220 Life-Scape illustrations all gifted to patients and their families.

-• Facilitated 72 education sessions for health staff/community groups.
+• Facilitated regular education sessions for health staff/community groups.

 • Weekly public duo/solo performances in sites around Tasmanian Health Services-South.

-• Engages an average of 30 participants in bedside musical visits each week at the RHH site.
+• Engaged an average of 30 participants in bedside musical visits each week at the RHH site.

 • Initiated and supports 2 x artist residencies a year at the Community Rehabilitation Unit at the Repatriation Centre, 2023/24